QUOTES-What people in Hong Kong say about Apple Daily | Politics

 QUOTES-What people in Hong Kong say about Apple Daily

-Hong Kong pro-democracy newspaper Apple Daily will be forced to shut "in a matter of days" after authorities froze the company's assets under a sweeping national security law, an adviser to jailed tycoon Jimmy Lai told Reuters on Monday.
-Hong Kong needs the voice of truth."
-LAU, 72, FORMER OFFICE WORKER "Its news are so fake.
+Hong Kong pro-democracy newspaper Apple Daily will be forced to shut "in a matter of days" after authorities froze the company's assets under a sweeping national security law, an adviser to jailed owner Jimmy Lai told Reuters on Monday.
+Following are some comments from Hong Kong residents and others in reaction to the news.

 - Country: